-- (b) The protection of outstanding natural features and landscapes from inappropriate subdivision, use, and development: - ...
+(b) The protection of outstanding natural features and landscapes from inappropriate subdivision, use, and development:

 - (e) The relationship of Maori and their culture and traditions with their ancestral lands, water, sites, waahi tapu, and other taonga. - (f) The protection of historic heritage from inappropriate subdivision, use, and development." - 11.2.2 This private plan change will assist the Council to achieve the purpose of the Act in regard to matters of national importance.
 This private plan change: - a) Recognises the cultural and landform/landscape importance of the area including Te Tatua a Riukiuta.
-Consequently, this plan change: - Provides a significant buffer of land on the eastern side of Te Tatua a Riukiuta to provide a landscape transition from the Maunga to the residential community. - Provides a landscape feature to the south of Te Tatua a Riukiuta.
+Consequently, this plan change: - Provides a significant buffer of land on the eastern side of Te Tatua a Riukiuta to provide a landscape transition from the Maunga to the residential community. - Provides a landscape feature to the south of Te Tatua a Riukiuta. - Enhances public accessibility to the area with upgraded walkways. - Provides critical views to enhance the amenity and signal the importance culturally and from a landscape perspective of the Maunga. - Introduces the cultural importance of wetland and natural stormwater management processes of water prior to its recharging the aquifer.

-- Enhances public accessibility to the area via a series of upgraded walkways. - Provides five critical views to enhance the amenity and signal the importance culturally, and from a landscape perspective, of the Maunga. - Provides additional view shafts to Maungawhau and Maungakiekie. - Introduces the cultural importance of wetland and natural stormwater management processes of water prior to its recharging the aquifer. - Introduces extensive landscaped areas within the land. - Extensively returns native planting to the land, to recognise the importance of the natural landscape.
+- Introduces extensive landscaped areas within the land. - Extensively returns native planting to the land, to recognise the importance of the natural landscape.